top of page

 The Autumn Equinox is a time of balance, reflection and gratitude.
 It’s an opportunity to connect with the natural world and celebrate the changing of the seasons and the fullness you have in your life in a way that resonates with you.

-One of my favourite sayings at this time of year is
+One of my favourite sayings at this time of year, and shows us wonderfully how to get our cues from Nature is;

 “As the leaves turn from green to red and gold, Nature shows us how beautiful it is to let go.”